5723

 Sales Growth

-As you can see below, Confluent's revenue growth has been impressive over the last two years, growing from $119.9 million in Q4 FY2021 to $213.2 million this quarter.
+As you can see below, Confluent's revenue growth has been impressive over the last three years, growing from $77.03 million in Q1 2021 to $217.2 million this quarter.

 Confluent Total Revenue

-Next quarter's guidance suggests that Confluent is expecting revenue to grow 21.3% year on year to $211.5 million, slowing down from the 38.2% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $950 million at the midpoint, growing 22.3% year on year compared to the 32.6% increase in FY2023.
+Next quarter's guidance suggests that Confluent is expecting revenue to grow 21.2% year on year to $229.5 million, slowing down from the 35.8% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 22.6% over the next 12 months before the earnings results announcement.

 Large Customers Growth

-This quarter, Confluent reported 1,229 enterprise customers paying more than $100,000 annually, an increase of 44 from the previous quarter.
-That's in line with the number of contracts wins in the last quarter but quite a bit below what we've typically observed over the last year, suggesting that the sales slowdown we observed in the last quarter could continue.
+This quarter, Confluent reported 1,260 enterprise customers paying more than $100,000 annually, an increase of 31 from the previous quarter.
+That's a bit fewer contract wins than last quarter and quite a bit below what we've typically observed over the past four quarters, suggesting that its sales momentum with large customers is slowing.

 Confluent customers paying more than $100,000 annually